Tag Archive for: Loper Bright

 Ineffective Assistance Counsel under Matter of Lozada

 In an Eleventh Circuit case on ineffective assistance in removal proceedings, Gutierrez-Mikan v.
-Attorney General, the petitioner argued that Loper Bright undermined Matter of Lozada and circuit precedent enforcing Lozada-style requirements such as filing a bar complaint against the prior attorney against whom ineffective assistance was alleged.
-The court rejected that argument and explained that Loper Bright stops “unthinking” Chevron deference to agency interpretations of ambiguous statutes, but Lozada did not rest on a statutory interpretation of the INA; it was an exercise of the BIA’s authority to regulate practice before the immigration courts, which the circuit had already adopted as binding precedent.
+Attorney General (11th Cir.
+2026), the petitioner argued that Loper Bright undermined Matter of Lozada and circuit precedent enforcing Lozada-style requirements such as filing a bar complaint against the prior attorney against whom ineffective assistance was alleged.
+The Court rejected that argument and explained that Loper Bright stops “unthinking” Chevron deference to agency interpretations of ambiguous statutes, but Lozada did not rest on a statutory interpretation of the INA; it was an exercise of the BIA’s authority to regulate practice before the immigration courts, which the circuit had already adopted as binding precedent.

 The Court reasoned that Lozada did not interpret an unambiguous provision under the INA but was part of the Board’s broad discretion in considering motions to reopen deportation orders